 Hearing loss has a lot of different causes and manifestations.
 It can be sudden or gradual.
 It can occur in one ear or both ears.
 It can be temporary or permanent.
 It happens to people of all ages and is associated with the aging process.
 Before discussing causes and treatments for hearing loss, it is important to understand how hearing works.

 There are three sections of the ear: the outer ear, middle ear and inner ear.
 Each section helps move sound through the process of hearing.
 When a sound occurs, the outer ear feeds it through the ear canal to the eardrum.
 The noise causes the eardrum to vibrate.
 This, in turn, causes three little bones inside the middle ear (malleus, incus, stapes) to move.
 That movement travels into the inner ear (cochlea), where it makes tiny little hairs move in a fluid.
 These hairs convert the movement to auditory signals, which are then transmitted to the brain to register the sound.

-There are five types of hearing loss:
+There are four types of hearing loss:

 Hearing loss is measured in four degrees: mild, moderate, severe or profound.
 The degree of hearing loss drives the selection of the best form of treatment on a case-by-case basis.

 In a risk-adjusted population of people with moderate to severe hearing loss, those who wore hearing aids had 78% less memory loss than those who did not.
 Those with mild hearing loss who wore hearing aids had 88% less memory loss than those who did not!